All Episodes

 Nancy Pelosi says Bush's comments are beneath the dignity of the office.

-A portion of his remarks, this is a limbaugh echo, by the way.
+This is a limbaugh echo, by the way.

-This this is the kind of language that he should have been using about Democrats for all these years.
+This is the kind of language that he should have been using about Democrats for all these years.

 Listen.

-As if some ingenious argument will persuade them they have been wrong all along.
+Some seem to believe that we should negotiate with the terrorists and radicals as if some ingenious argument will persuade them they have been wrong all along.

 We've heard this foolish delusion before.

-An American senator declared, Lord, if I could only have talked to Hitler, all this might have been avoided.
+As Nazi tanks crossed into Poland in 1939, an American senator declared, Lord, if I could only have talked to Hitler, all this might have been avoided.

 We have an obligation to call this what it is.